 Champions League final 2023: When is it, what TV channel is it on and what is the venue?

 The finalists for Uefa’s showpiece club competition have been decided.
-Manchester City take on Inter Milan at Istanbul’s Ataturk Olympic Stadium for the final of the 67th edition of the European Cup.
-Here is everything you need to know about the biggest game in European club football.
+Manchester City take on Inter Milan in the final of the 67th edition of the European Cup.

+For City, the match comes a week after their FA Cup against arch-rivals Manchester United.
+Having already won the Premier League, victory at Wembley would ensure they are going for the Treble – a feat only achieved in the UK once before, by United.

 When is it?